The Philippines

 A lovely trip on the paved Halsema Highway in the Philippines

-Halsema Highway was considered one of the most dangerous highways in the world.
-Everyday, commuters, transporters, tourists, and residents drove this route, braving steep crags, narrow and sheer drop offs, some more than 1000 feet.
-But the road has now improved, and it’s a lovely trip by an asphalted road tracing a circuitous path, that crosses the massive Cordillera Central mountain range on the Island of Luzon.
+Halsema Highway was once considered one of the most dangerous highways in the world.
+Every day, commuters, transporters, tourists, and residents traversed this route, braving steep crags, narrow and sheer drop-offs, some more than 1000 feet.
+However, the road has now improved, offering a delightful journey along an asphalted road that traces a circuitous path, crossing the massive Cordillera Central mountain range on the Island of Luzon.

 Driving the hazardous Kennon Road in the Philippines